 Reading proficiency will be defined as students who score at or above benchmark according to the Measures of Academic Progress (MAP) and who perform at grade level in the classroom.
-Reading proficiency will be ensured for ALL students in kindergarten through grade 3 by multiple measures of assessment, data driven decision making, and a Multiple Tiered Systems of Support (MTSS) approach to support and improve literacy skills.
+Reading proficiency will be ensured for ALL students in kindergarten through grade 3 by multiple measures of assessment, instructional practices informed by formative assessment data, and a Multiple Tiered Systems of Support (MTSS) approach to support and improve literacy skills.
 Students who are not reading at grade level will receive research-based interventions and be progress monitored until proficiency is attained.
 Interventions will supplement not supplant core reading instruction.

-Eighty percent of students should achieve grade level benchmark via core instruction.
-Core curriculum is aligned to the 2010 English Language Arts Standards and Curriculum
+Eighty percent of students should achieve grade level benchmarks via core instruction.
+Core curriculum is aligned to the 2010 English Language Arts Standards and Curriculum.
 Maps are updated annually.
-The core curriculum was aligned vertically and horizontally by K-7 staff.
+The core curriculum was aligned vertically and horizontally by K-8 staff.